randyrossi/bmc64/README.md

       1. The amount of border to trim is removed from top/botom and left/right edges.
       2. The resulting image is stretched vertically to fill the Y dimension.
-      3. The width is then calculated according to the aspect ratio setting.
+      3. The width is then calculated according to the horizontal stretch factor.

 Using the three settings available, you should be able to customize how much border is available as well as the aspect ratio of the final image.
 Reasonable defaults are provided.